on Thursday, February 11, 2016

 - Practice when and how to reveal your cancer history.

-“Dating was hard and scary even before you had cancer, and all of those fears are probably still there after the cancer,” says Memorial Sloan Kettering Cancer Center clinical social worker Barbara Golby.
+“Dating was hard and scary even before you had cancer, and all of those fears are probably still there after the cancer,” says Memorial Sloan Kettering clinical social worker Barbara Golby.
 “Only now you’re dealing with the fears and insecurities that come up as a result of cancer.”

 Those worries may look like a fear of rejection because of your history with the disease, body image hang-ups, and a more general struggle to regain your equilibrium after a frightening and draining experience.

 Though many cancer patients have the same questions and concerns, no two relationships are the same.
 A younger person with goals of marriage and children — and potential mates who may have had little experience with serious illness — probably has different dating concerns than an older person, whose potential partners might very well be dealing with their own health issues.
-Each person also has their own individual comfort level when discussing the disease.
+Each person also has his or her own individual comfort level when discussing the disease.
 Some may find it important to share their experience; others would just as soon never bring up cancer again.

-Golby offers the following advice to help cancer patients and survivors answer some of the questions they may have about dating.
+Ms. Golby offers the following advice to help cancer patients and survivors answer some of the questions they may have about dating.